 2011 Holiday Recipe Contest Winner

-This recipe was submitted for the contest 2011 Holiday Recipe Contest.
+This recipe was featured in 2011 Holiday Recipe Contest.

 - Rick Patrick